YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 VAREXPECTED, Variable expected in this context

-Compile Time Error: This indicates that YottaDB/GT.M expected a variable but encountered an invalid one.
+Compile Time Error: This indicates that YottaDB expected a variable but encountered an invalid one.

 Action: Look for proper variable names.
 This error is reported by commands and functions that require a variable argument such as SET and KILL and $DATA() and $QUERY().